I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

 What Kind of Bine Plants Grow in Gardens?

+A bine is a plant that uses an entwining stem or flexible shoot for support.
 An example of a garden or back-yard bine is the columbine flower.
 Bines use stiff hairs on their main stem as anchors (and not tendrils like vines).
 The circular climbing action of a bine is carried out by the stem itself.
 It encircles the item which it is climbing in order to gain support as it grows upwards.
 Thus its stem is a spiral shape unlike the vertical one of a vine.

-Choose a Climbing Plant Suited to Your Climate
+Choose a Climber Suited to Your Climate

 There are such a wide variety of bines and vines that there is one to suit virtually all climates.
 Vines are particularly adaptable and many are able to grow as ground plants if there is nothing immediately available for them to climb.
 With their tendrils able to grip onto the tiniest of cracks, vines can grow on rock faces and brick walls.
 This has made a common vine, the ivy plant, a nuisance species in many parts of the world.